- Home

 What kind of examinations can I expect on this course?
 How often?

-There will be a variety of course examinations for Theatre and Performative Practices to ensure the best learning experience for you.
-These range from continuous assessment based on class participation, group work, practical performance assessments, theoretical study including essay and report writing and possibly a final year showcase in year three (depending on your chosen electives).
-Other examinations are dependent on your pathway/elective choices and will be detailed by the respective departments.
+There will be a variety of assessments for Theatre and Performative Practices, which range from in-class participation, group work, practical performance assessments, theoretical study including essay and report writing and, depending on your chosen electives, a final year showcase.
+Other examinations are dependent on your pathway/elective choices outside of Theatre and will be detailed by those respective departments.

 There will be a final year showcase?
 What’s that?!